 Friends of Blackwater have a brand new set of signs currently standing in Davis City Park near the pavilion, uses historic photos and maps to show the evolution of the sawmill complex that sat between the Blackwater River and the Town.
 The original plan was for Emmie, Cheyenne, and I to dig up all the […]

-The moving human stories and historic artifacts of the Blackwater region are a colorful and inspiring part of today’s vibrant culture.
+The stories and historic artifacts of the Blackwater region are a colorful and inspiring part of today’s vibrant culture.

 Friends of Blackwater is installing interpretive signs along the Blackwater Canyon rail grade, explaining historical structures associated with the railroad, the coal and coke industry, and the communities of the Canyon.

 We also operate the J.R.
 Clifford Project, which since 2004 has celebrated the history of civil rights in West Virginia by highlighting local heroes.

 To read about the Engineering Building Restoration and Stabilization, starting in Fall 2020, click here:

 Recently, Friends of Blackwater, in collaboration with historian David Vago, have made some vinyl banners that are currently hanging along the Blackwater Rail Trail.
 These banners focus on the history surrounding the city of Thomas, particularly about the railroads and the various industries that helped make the town boom in its hay day.
 The first […]